dustinmyers/AH-syllabus/README.md

   - Students will be able to set up a basic routing system with multiple views and controllers using UI-Router
   - Students will be able to use resolve to resolve data and pass in data to their controller before theirn controller initializes
   - Students will be able to use stateParams to gather data from the URL

 - Project:
+  - [Catz and Dogz](http://projectguide.devmounta.in/#/catz-and-dogz) Continue working on Catz and Dogz or work on the weeklong challenge
+- Assessment
+  - [AngularJS V - Routing](https://codecard.io/a/cardio-preview/NEyPyQlhV)
+- Weeklong Challenge:
   - [Quiz App](https://github.com/DevMountain/quiz) (Use this to reference the Github repo)
   - [Quiz App Project Guide - Day 1](http://projectguide.devmounta.in/#/quiz) (Use this to start and build the project)
-- Additional Reading:
-- Assessment
-  - [AngularJS V - Routing](https://codecard.io/a/cardio-preview/NEyPyQlhV)
 - Class Survey:
   - [Today's Survey](http://goo.gl/forms/ZSneykVHsy)